Skip to content

 Availability & response

-Is the server responding?
-What's the status code?
-How fast is the response?
-This is what traditional uptime tools check — but it's only one dimension of health.
+Is the server responding, and how fast?
+This is what traditional uptime tools check — necessary, but only one part of whether your site is healthy.

-Are your analytics, payment, auth, and chat widget scripts loading?
-When a third-party CDN fails, your page works but key functionality is silently missing.
+Are your analytics, payment, login, and chat tools loading?
+When a third-party provider fails, your page still works but key functionality quietly disappears.

-Are there redirect loops or unexpected redirect chains?
-A misconfigured redirect can make specific pages inaccessible while the homepage works fine.
+Are there redirect loops or unexpected chains?
+A misconfigured redirect can make one page unreachable while the homepage works fine.

 A health check is not an uptime check